colortheskyjade/game_ruyanche/GameDesignDoc.md

 * Levels
 	* Levels are reached after a player kills all ships on screen.
 	* Levels are referred to as waves in the game
-	* All waves are 17 ships each (not counting the mothership), the position and numbers of each ship are randomly generated
+	* The position and numbers of each ship are randomly generated
-	* Player is healed between levels
+	* HP difference is maintained between levels (player is healed 5 for the 5 extra HP they gain)
 * Increasing Difficulty
 	* Timer speeds up each level, making everything move faster
 	* Attacks of each ship increase each level
+	* Ships increase each level as follows:
+		* Level 1 - 15 ships
+		* Level 2 - 20 ships
+		* Level 3+ - 25 ships
+	* Levels are indicated by the background of the game
+	* Scores are usually indicative of the level the player died at because of the fixed number of ships
 * Player Controls
 	* Player can only move around and shoot, no extra abilities
 	* Player can only move in a region below the ship spaw region, so they cannot be "above" the enemy